matthewrossi/seapp/app/README.md

 The developer is able to operate at two different levels:

 - the actual definition of the app policy logic using the policy language described in [Policy module syntax](#Policy-module-syntax) (written to the `sepolicy.cil` file)

 - the configuration of the security context described in [Policy configuration](#Policy-configuration) for each process (in the `seapp_contexts` and `mac_permissions.xml`) and for each file directory (in the file `file_contexts`).

 ## Policy module syntax

 SELinux policies come to Android devices written in the SELinux Common Intermediate Language (CIL).
-Therefore, to avoid any additional translation step on the device, it represents most fitting language to define SEApp policy modules.
+Therefore, to avoid any additional translation step on the device, it represents the most fitting language to define SEApp policy modules.

-CIL offers a multitude of commands to define a policy, but only a subset has been selected for the representation of an app policy module.
+CIL offers a multitude of commands, but only a subset of its statments have been selected to define an app policy module.
 The syntax is shortly shown in the following picture.

 <p align="center">